 - Recent curriculum vitae.

-- Samples of writing: reprints of articles, dissertation chapters, and/or reports, etc.
+- Two samples of writing: at least one should be solo-authored (e.g., for a class), reprints of articles, dissertation chapters, and/or reports, etc.

 - Why are you interested in alcohol research?